Throughout his career as Packers GM, Brian Gutekunst has shown that he is always willing to make moves in the draft.

 He’s traded up in the 1st round multiple times.

-He also traded down in the 1st round in his first draft.
+He also traded down in the 1st round.

 In short, he moves around to get the guys he wants.

-The Packers have 10 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players he may have his eyes on.
-In a draft that feels less top heavy than previous years, the Packers may benefit from trading down early to have more chances at picking a winner (check out the Packers options for trading up here).
+The Packers have 10 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players that could make a difference at positions of need.
+With a pretty solid roster, it’s possible that the Packers don’t have room for 10 rookies – trading up could be an effective to strategy to get fewer, better players (check out the Packers options for trading down here).

-So, what options to the Packers have for trading down in the 2023 NFL Draft?
+So, what options to the Packers have for trading up in the 2023 NFL Draft?

 Well, let’s start with an inventory of the Packers picks to see what they’re working with (all values are gathered from DraftTek’s Trade Value Chart):

 - 1st round pick #15 overall: 1050 points

 - 2nd round pick #45 overall: 450 points